Skip to Content

 Course-Based Degree Option

-Students must complete at least 30 credits of approved coursework to satisfy the course-based degree option requirements.
-Students must select a focus area and complete coursework primarily within that discipline.
-In addition to focus area-specific coursework, MSE students have the option to count up to six credits of research (three credits per semester with a confirmed lab) as well as up to two seminars (typically one credit each) towards their overall 30 credits.
+• With advisor approval, students may also pursue BME-relevant coursework in math, science, and/or other engineering disciplines to satisfy their own academic interests/needs.
+MSE students have the option to count up to six credits of research (three credits per semester with a confirmed lab) as well as up to two seminars (typically one credit each) towards their overall 30 credits.

-Focus Area Requirements
+Focus Area Options

 Medical students, residents, and clinical fellows are eligible for the AI in Medicine focus area: